-Local contractors will be required to comply with the Project's E&S risk management plans and procedures, including the ESMP, ESCOP, LMP, and local legislation.
+Local contractors and partners will be required to comply with the Project's E&S risk management plans and procedures, including the ESMP, ESCOP, LMP, and local legislation.
 This provision will be specified in the contractor's agreements.
 Contractors will be expected to disseminate and create awareness within their workforce of environmental and social E&S risk management compliance for their effective implementation.
-ICRC will ensure contractors are fully aware, through verbal and written intervention, of all commitments relevant to their contract.
+ICRC will ensure contractors are fully aware, through verbal and written intervention, of all commitments relevant to their contract or partnership agreement.